futureofcoding/futureofcoding.org/about.md

 The mission of this project is to *enable all people[1] to modify the software they use in the course of using it*.

-This mission is would cause the following changes, in order of increasing importance:
+This mission would cause the following changes, in order of increasing importance:

 1. All software will be co-created by decentralized communities, rather than centralized groups or companies.
 2. Through the power of crowd-sourcing, the quality of all software will become much higher than existing software.
 3. All software will be much more composible, interoperable with other pieces of software.
 4. All software will be arbitrarily customizable, allowing for bespoke, tailored experiences.
 5. Learning to communicate with computers teaches one how to think more clearly, precisely, mathmatically, and powerfully.
-If one can manipulate the software one uses, if only one learns how to organize one's thoughts, many people will self-teach them how to do just that.
+If one can manipulate the software one uses, if only one learns how to organize one's thoughts, many people will self-teach themselvse to do just that.
 6. As the fabric of the world is eaten by software, the ability to fully manipulate that software one uses is an essential freedom.

-This vision is not new.
-It's not even that creative: it's obvious that people would change things if they could.
+This vision is not new nor creative: it's obvious that people would change things if they could.
 Yet this problem has proven stubborn over the decades and most have given it up as insoluble.
 We have all but forgotten the essential characteristic of computers: their malleability.

 ## Thesis